Angelina Jolie’s Relationship With Her Brother Was Reportedly What Sent Brad Pitt ‘Over The Edge’

-Angelina Jolie divorced Brad Pitt last September, but it now sounds like their relationship was troubled for years — and her brother was to blame.
+Angelina Jolie announced her divorce with Brad Pitt last September, but it now sounds like their relationship was troubled for years, and her brother was to blame.
 In an interview with Radar Online, filmmaker Ian Halperin revealed that Jolie’s brother, James Haven, was a big reason why the couple called it quits last year.

 “James was so close to them that he was actually living with them,” Halperin shared.
 “It put Brad over the edge.
 Brad gave Ang the ultimatum; it’s him or me!”